ryjen/ryjen.github.io/content/post/polytechs.md

 Great politician's know that *if you save enough puppies, you might have enough power to make the necessary disruptive changes*.

-Given the *short term nature of service*, it destiny to fail.
+Given the *short term nature of service*, it is destiny to fail.
 Once the *real change* is implemented, you lose power, or the *economics* were a problem.

 Such was the **golden era of baby boomers** who's mass accumulated enough give power to change.
 And also their failure for not making enough.
 Good thing Trudy has a last kick at the can while he could eh?
 It seemed to me his unpopular policies were only to build an economic war chest for **real change**.